Saltoluokta: Communications

-It is possible to fly from Stockholm-Arlanda Airport to Gällivare Airport with NextJet or Umeå with Air Sweden with connecting flights in Umeå to several major cities in Europe.
+It is possible to fly from Stockholm-Arlanda Airport to Gällivare Airport with Nordica or Umeå with Air Sweden with connecting flights in Umeå to several major cities in Europe.
 From Gällivare Airport one may continue with by bus or taxi to Gällivare bus station and then take bus 93 to Kebnats.

 It is also possible to fly to Kiruna.
 From there one proceeds to Gällivare by train or bus.